uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 - Default is stil 128-bits, 16 bytes.
 Implementations SHOULD default to this.
 - Implementations MAY choose to allow generation UUIDs of anywhere from 9 to 64 bytes.  (decide if we want to elaborate on the various possible motivations for this here, e.g. shorter for better human use, longer for lower collision probability)
 - Implementations that store UUIDs of variable length SHOULD support any length from 9 to 64 bytes (decide if this is the right range - <9 bytes and we lose the variant/version, and 64 is arbitrary but we should have some upper limit in case it has an impact on physical storage requirements)
-- Variable length is optional and implementations opt-out and only support 128-bits.
+- Variable length is optional and implementations MAY opt-out and only support 128-bits.

 ## Text Format